About the Independent Education Union of Australia

 Towards the end of 1983 the ITF was set up and early in 1984 application was made to the Australian Conciliation and Arbitration Commission for registration as a federal union.
 Its application sought rules for coverage of the broadest range of education workers in non government education institutions.
 After extensive litigation federal registration was achieved on 8th October 1988.

 The IEUA continues to campaign actively on behalf of the 72,000 professionals in the non-government education sector it represents.

 Visit the IEUA website for more information.

-The IEUA has members in non-government education institutions in every state and territory.
-In order to organise and serve the industrial and professional rights of those members, branches have been established in QLD/NT, NSW/ACT, Victoria, South Australia, Western Australia and Tasmania (one for the Catholic sector and one for the non Catholic sector).
+The IEUA has members in non-government education institutions in every state and territory, in order to organise and serve the industrial and professional rights of those members.

 The contact details of IEU Branches are: